grafana/simple-angular-panel/README.md

 ### Building this plugin

-This plugin leverages the grafana-toolkit to simplify building and packaging a plugin.
+This plugin use [@grafana/toolkit](https://www.npmjs.com/package/@grafana/toolkit) to simplify building and packaging a plugin.

 Install module dependencies: